rancher/rancher-docs/docs/reference-guides/best-practices/rancher-server/tuning-and-best-practices-for-rancher-at-scale.md

 ## Minimizing Load on the Upstream Cluster

-One typical bottleneck when scaling up Rancher is resource growth in the local Kubernetes cluster.
-The local cluster contains information for all downstream clusters.
-Many operations that apply to downstream clusters will create new objects in the local cluster and require computation from handlers running in the local cluster.
+When scaling up Rancher, one typical bottleneck is resource growth in the upstream (local) Kubernetes cluster.
+The upstream cluster contains information for all downstream clusters.
+Many operations that apply to downstream clusters create new objects in the upstream cluster and require computation from handlers running in the upstream cluster.

 ### Managing Your Object Counts